Nickchapman3773/Uranium-Fever/README.md

 - Optionally enable `On-Screen Display Support` and use the `X,Y Coordinate Buttons` at the bottom to adjust On-Screen FPS display location.
 - Minimize RTSS back to the System Tray.

-## NVIDIA Graphics Card Users - Special K
+## NVIDIA Graphics Card Users - Installing Special K
 > [!tip]
 > FPS limiters can make the game feel much smoother.
 The theory behind this is that running at a stable and unchanging 60 FPS is less jarring to the user than rapidly fluctuating between 50 to 100 FPS.
 This also prevents the timescale desync that can occur if the FPS surpasses your monitors refresh rate.
 >